simonmichael/hledger_site/1.18/hledger-web.md

 hledger-web instances behind a reverse proxy that handles authentication for different users.
 The path can be derived in a predictable way, eg by using the username within the path.
-As an example, `nginx` as reverse proxy can use the variabel `$remote_user` to derive a path from the username used in a [HTTP basic authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).
+As an example, `nginx` as reverse proxy can use the variable `$remote_user` to derive a path from the username used in a [HTTP basic authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).
 The following `proxy_pass` directive allows access to all `hledger-web`